DaanDeMeyer/reproc/README.md

   variable influences the behaviour of `find_package(Threads)`. if it is not defined, reproc's build enables it before calling `find_package(Threads)`.

+- `REPROC_VFORK`: Use `vfork` instead of `fork` (default: `OFF`).

+  Depending on the memory used by the parent process when forking, using `vfork` might offer a performance benefit over using `fork`.
+However, using `vfork` can be more dangerous and insecure compared to normal `fork` usage.
+While all tests pass when `vfork` is enabled, we don't have the resources to write an extensive test suite for our `vfork` implementation, nor do we have the expertise to verify our `vfork` implementation is without flaws.
+Finally, in most cases, `vfork` will not offer a noticeable performance benefit over `fork`.
+Because of these considerations, we do not enable usage of `vfork` by default.

 ### Developer

 - `REPROC_SANITIZERS`: Build with sanitizers (default: `OFF`).